 That shop would be short-lived at No. 12.
 In September 1928 Juliana Force convinced Gertrude to disband the Whitney Studio Club (by now it had 400 members) and, instead, establish a museum.
 She later told Forbes Watson of The Arts magazine, "When the Whitney Studio Club was organized with twenty members in 1914 there were few galleries where liberal American art was welcome."
 But now, she continued, "the attitude of the public has changed.
 Art dealers and directors of great official exhibitions have also changed their point of view...The pioneering work for which the club was organized has been done; its aim has been successfully attained."

 Working closely with Juliana, Gertrude planned a museum of American art.
-Until mid-1930 the intentions had been to house the museum in No. 8; but as The Times reported on October 20 the plans "have developed so far beyond their original scope that the opening will not take place this Fall, as originally planned."
+Until mid-1930 the intentions had been to house the museum in No. 8; but as The New York Times reported on October 20 the plans "have developed so far beyond their original scope that the opening will not take place this Fall, as originally planned."

 Instead, said the newspaper, "According to the elaborated building program, three buildings, at 8, 10, and 12 West Eighth Street, will be remodeled into one unit, with an appropriate facade."